Pakistan Naval Academy: Pakistan Naval Academy ISO certified

 The Pakistan Naval Academy is "the first Armed Forces Academy in the country which has been certified to the international standards of quality (ISO-9001:2000)".

 Quality policy of the Academy is:

 "Pakistan Naval Academy aims to impart quality education and professional training to cadets that fulfill the requirement of Pakistan Navy.
 This is achieved through committed leadership, competent and devoted staff and progressive improvement in curriculum and training methodologies”."

 History

 In 1947, after the Independence of Pakistan, the Pakistan Navy lacked the capability and expertise to train its officers.
 Therefore, the Pakistan Navy sent its officers to be trained at the Britannia Royal Naval College, Britain.
 However, due to divergent operational requirements and cultural values, Pakistan was compelled to start its own training institute for its navy.

 In 1961, the cruiser PNS Babur was converted into Cadets Training Ship.
 After the outbreak of the 1965 Indo-Pak War, PNS Babur was made available for operational requirements.
 There was now a need for a permanent institution for training navy officers.
-On December 1970, Pakistan Naval Academy was commissioned as PNS Rahbar at Manora.
+On 16 December 1970, Pakistan Naval Academy was commissioned as PNS Rahbar at Manora.

+Location and strategic significance

+It is situated on Manora Island, just south of Karachi Harbour, covering an area of approximately 2.5 square kilometers.
+The location provides both the tactical advantage of proximity to the Arabian Sea and an immersive maritime environment for the cadets.
+Architecturally, the academy spans 20 buildings, includes two jetties, and expertly integrates with the island’s scenic and historical landscape.